• Facebook

 Topology Wise Behavior

-In the Mirror Topology, when an item is added or updated, its version is generated at the Active node and the same version is then replicated to the Passive node along with the item so that when an active node becomes passive, the item version remains the same.
+In the Mirror Topology, when an item is added or updated, its version is generated at the active node.
+The same version is then replicated to the passive node along with the item, ensuring that when an active node becomes passive, the item version remains the same.

-In the Replicated Topology, the client is connected to one node and the item version is generated at a node that receives client update/add operation, then the same item version along with the item replicates to all other nodes for data consistency.
+In the Replicated Topology, the client is connected to one node and the item version is generated at a node that receives client update/add operation.
+This same version, along with the item replicates to all other nodes for data consistency.

-In the Partitioned Topology, the item version is generated and exists on the same node that contains the item, and during state transfer, version is also transferred along with the item in case the item moves to another node.
+In the Partitioned Topology, the item version is generated and exists on the same node that contains the item.
+During state transfer, version is also transferred along with the item in case the item moves to another node.

-In the Partition-Replica Topology, the version is generated on the active node, which contains the item and the same version along with the item is then replicated to its replica for data consistency and during state transfer, version is also transferred along with the item in case item moves to another node.
+In the Partition-Replica Topology, the version is generated on the active node that contains the item.
+The same version, along with the item, is then replicated to its replica for data consistency.
+During state transfer, version is also transferred along with the item in case item moves to another node.

-In the Client Cache Topology, all version-related information is maintained at the clustered cache, and whenever, a version-related API is called, the user gets its version from clustered cache.
+In the Client Cache Topology, all version-related information is maintained at the clustered cache.
+Whenever a version-related API is called, the client gets its version from the clustered cache.

 Additional Resources